Environment-Centric Learning Approach for Gait Synthesis in Terrestrial Soft Robots: Introduction

-This research builds upon prior work on the \underline{M}odel-\underline{F}ree \underline{C}ontrol (MFC) framework\cite{vikas_model-free_2015,vikas_design_2016}.
-The MFC framework discretizes robot-environment frictional interactions and uses a data-driven approach to explore all possible motion primitives of a soft robot on a planar surface.
+This research builds upon prior work on the \underline{M}odel-\underline{F}ree \underline{C}ontrol (MFC) framework\cite{vikas_model-free_2015, umedachi_softworms:_2016, vikas_design_2016}.
+The MFC framework discretizes robot-environment frictional interactions and uses a data-driven approach to experimentally explore all possible motion primitives of a soft robot on a planar surface.
 Then, optimal gaits for locomotion along a line are identified by optimizing the translation of a sequence of motion primitives.
-This has been shown to be a robust gait synthesis method for soft robots with varying morphology (e.g., multi-limb vs. rectangular and symmetrical vs. asymmetrical), actuator type (motor vs. shape memory alloy), number of actuators (two vs. three and loss-of-limb scenarios), tendon routing and placement, and environment (carpet vs. hard floor).
-Optimal gait cycles were shown to vary with the changing parameters.
-Furthermore, voltage-varying experiments suggested that gait speed for a given gait pattern can be varied and optimized.
-However, the method in the current state does not scale to systems with more than three actuators, does not account for uncertainty/ repeatability, and is not applicable to locomotion on a plane (i.e., $SE(2)$).
-Hamill et al. applied a similar graph-based method to a six-limb modular robot with fluidic actuators (assuming no-slip contacts) for straight-line motion gait synthesis, but the work suffers from manufacturing inaccuracies and suboptimal gait search \cite{soft_modular}.
+In these previous papers, the MFC framework has been shown to be a robust gait synthesis method for soft robots with varying morphology (e.g., multi-limb vs. rectangular and symmetrical vs. asymmetrical), actuator type (motor \cite{vikas_model-free_2015} vs. shape memory alloy\cite{vikas_design_2016}), number of actuators (two vs. three and loss-of-limb scenarios), tendon routing and placement, and environment (carpet vs. hard floor).
+In these experiments, the optimal gait cycles varied depending on changing parameters such as different surface conditions and variations in the robot's morphology.
+Furthermore, voltage-varying experiments suggested that gait speed for a given synthesized gait pattern can be varied and optimized.
+However, the method in the current state does not scale to systems with more than three actuators, does not account for uncertainty/repeatability, and is not applicable to locomotion on a plane, i.e., $SE(2)$.